jdillard/structed_tutorial/editme.rst

 **Enumerated lists** are very similar to bullet lists.
 They can be created by starting a paragrah with ``1.`` followed by a space.
-Paragraphs can be transformed to a list item using the *Ctrl-Alt-E* keyboard shortcut.
+Paragraphs can be transformed to an enumerated list item using the *Ctrl-Alt-E* keyboard shortcut.

 List items can contain any number of body elements.
 These are not limited to paragraphs, so you can include a literal block or another list, as illustrated below.
-Be sure to perform some experiments!
+Don't be afraid to perform some experiments here!

 * This is a plain paragraph with *inline markup*.